 Many of these smokers' kids have already developed asthma, a life-long debilitating respiratory disease, as a result of inhaling their parents' secondhand smoke.

 As a child I too was the victim of years of secondhand smoke exposure from relatives and others I was often in the care of.
-Luckily I never picked up the habit.
+Luckily, despite exposure to second-hand smoke during my early years, I never picked up the habit.
 I tried cigarettes as a teen, but as Clinton said, I never inhaled.
 I just didn't like the feel of the smoke in my lungs.

 Radon Concentrations and Units of Measurement in U.S.